mlehotay/ier/IER/IER-theory.md

 ## **2. Observers as Informational Systems**

-An **observer** is defined by organizational and informational criteria rather than biology or phenomenology.
+An **observer** is an informational system defined by organizational and functional criteria rather than biology or phenomenology.
 A system qualifies as an observer if it:

 * persists as a coherent informational pattern over time
 * integrates information across internal subsystems
 * maintains internal models of both external conditions and its own state
 * regulates behavior via unified control over those models

 Observerhood does **not** entail experience.
-Many observers model, predict, and regulate while remaining non-experiential.
+Many observers model, predict, and regulate while remaining entirely non-experiential.

 ---

-## **3. Internal Models and Perspective**
+## **3. Internal Models, Perspective, and Organization**

 Observers construct internal informational models of the world and of themselves.
 These models are physically instantiated and shaped by the system’s structure, history, and constraints.

 Perspective emerges from organization, not from reality itself.

-Internal models are **necessary but not sufficient** for experience.
-Only processes that are **globally integrated into a unified, self-referential, and temporally continuous dynamical regime** participate in experience.
+Internal modeling, global integration, and adaptive regulation are **necessary but not sufficient** for experience.
+Only processes that participate in a **globally integrated, self-referential, temporally continuous regime of intrinsic constraint** are experiential.

 ---

 ## **4. The Unified Experiential Field (UEF)**

-### **4.1 Status of the UEF (Clarification)**
+### **4.1 Status of the UEF**

 A **Unified Experiential Field (UEF)** is **not** an entity, structure, module, layer, or substance.